OWASP/samm/README.md

 ## Contributions

-Please see guidance here: [/Current Releases/head/contributing-to-git.md](https://github.com/OWASP/samm/blob/master/Current%20Releases/head/contributing-to-git.md).
+Please see guidance on the [contributing page](https://owaspsamm.org/contributing/) on our website.

 ## Custom Development
 * Install hugo or pull a hugo docker image